akarsa/optimal3dtracks/README.md

 *Copyright (c) 2023-2024 Anita Karsa, University of Cambridge, UK*

-*Cell tracking with optimal transport is distributed under the terms of the GNU General Public License*
+*Cell tracking with Optimal Transport is distributed under the terms of the GNU General Public License*

 ABOUT
 -------------------------------------------------------------------------------